ENGLISH tractor manufacturer JCB is always pushing the proverbial envelope to achieve the best out of its machines.

 JCB Landpower general manager Max Jeffery said the 8330 mid-mounted cabin – the same as recently launched on the new 4000 Series Fastrac – offered tremendous working visibility and 3.5 cubic metres volume allowing room for a full size training seat and fridge.

-The driving seat has a 70o rotation – 20o left and 50o to the right for easy implement viewing.
+The driving seat has a 70 degree rotation – 20o left and 50o to the right for easy implement viewing.